Fuerteventura property guide 2022

 - There are different types of land that are affected by different urban planning regulations.
 Your plot can be urban land or rustic land, and they have a different building regulation which has to be taken into account.

-- You should hire an architect who will draw a project fulfilling all the planning requirements.
+- ou should hire an architect who will draw a project fulfilling all the planning requirements.
 In Fuerteventura you can find fantastic architects, well experienced and able to communicate in your language.
 Ask for some budgets and try to set up a meeting with them to have as much information as possible about them and decide for the one you feel better.
 Ask friends with similar experiences.
-Be aware that the architect does not only design your house, he is responsible for supervising the whole building process, so having a good relationship with your architects is a must.
+Be aware that the architect does not only design your house, but he is also responsible for supervising the whole building process, so having a good relationship with your architects is a must.

-- Once the Project, the so-called Proyecto Básico (Basic Project), is validated you have to apply for a building licence and wait until the local Town Hall grants you the licence.
+- Once the Project, the so-called Proyecto Básico (Basic Project), is validated you must apply for a building licence and wait until the local Town Hall grants you the licence.
 Do not start building a house without a building licence, as in case of doing so, you may have a lot of problems with the authorities and in case of an accident while building a house without licence, your responsibility may reach the level of a criminal offence.
-Some preparatory works may be authorised before the licence is granted (e.g. movement of land, some connections to the main supplies…)
+Some preparatory works may be authorised before the licence is granted (e.g., movement of land, some connections to the main supplies…)

-- Once you obtain the building licence, the architect will prepare the Execution Project, which covers all the building details in a more accurate manner and it will be the guide that the building company has to follow.
+- Once you obtain the building licence, the architect will prepare the Execution Project, which covers all the building details in a more accurate manner, and it will be the guide that the building company has to follow.

 - The direction of the building works will be assumed by your architect, Dirección de las Obras, which means that without his consent, the builder will not be entitled to receive the partial payments.
 In Spain, another technician is in place, Aparejador or Technical Architect will also check the works and report to the main Architect of all the incidents.
 Working with a reliable building company is important, but your main goal is to have a good architect supervising the work.